vgaraujov/vgaraujov.github.io/_pages/about.md

 Recent News
 ======
+* October 15, 2020.
+ELAP scholarship for intern at Western University.
 * July 22, 2020.
 One paper accepted to RecSys 2020.
 * June 30, 2020.
 Two papers accepted to WiNLP 2020 Workshop co-located with ACL 2020.
 * February 11, 2020.
 One paper accepted to LREC 2020.